 Beginning in 2011, upon vesting, restricted stock units and awards are generally net share-settled to cover the required withholding tax and the remaining amount is converted into an equivalent number of shares of common stock.
-The majority of restricted stock units and awards that have vested in 2011 were net-share settled such that we withheld shares with value equivalent to the employees' minimum statutory obligation for the applicable income and other employment taxes and remitted the cash to the appropriate taxing authorities.
-The total shares withheld were 660 thousand for the year ended December 31, 2011, and were based on the value of the restricted stock units and awards on their vesting date as determined by our closing stock price.
+The majority of restricted stock units and awards that have vested in 2012 and 2011 were net-share settled such that we withheld shares with value equivalent to the employees' minimum statutory obligation for the applicable income and other employment taxes and remitted the cash to the appropriate taxing authorities.
+The total shares withheld were 860 thousand and 660 thousand for the years ended December 31, 2012 and 2011, respectively, and were based on the value of the restricted stock units and awards on their vesting date as determined by our closing stock price.
 Total payments for the employees' tax obligations to the taxing authorities are reflected as a financing activity within the consolidated statements of cash flows.
 These net-share settlements had the effect of share repurchases by us as they reduced the number of shares that would have otherwise been issued as a result of the vesting.